coinbase/build-onchain-apps/apps/build-onchain-apps/contracts/README.md

 forge fmt
 ```

-### Deploy to Base Sepolia
+### Deploy and verify contracts to Base Sepolia

 Create a `.env` file using the `.env.example` file provided in your contracts folder and add your private key.
 Make sure to add a `0x` in front of your key to convert it to a hex.
-Note: Get an API key from [here](https://basescan.org/) for Base Sepolia by creating an account
+Note: In order to verify your smart contract on Basescan, you need an API key.
+You can get an API key from [here](https://basescan.org/) for Base Sepolia by creating an account.

 ```bash
 source .env